 In 2017 Lloyd published Curlew Calling: An Anthology of Poetry, Nature Writing and Images in Celebration of Curlew, to help raise awareness and funds for curlew conservation.
 (Available via https://www.bto.org/about-birds/book-reviews/curlew-calling-anthology-poetry-nature-writing-and-images-celebration.)
 She is the founding member of Curlew Country South Cumbria, whose remit is to support breeding populations of curlew through education and by working with local farmers.

-She writes for The Guardian Country Diary, BBC Countryfile Magazine, The Royal Geographic Society website, Discovering Britain and a number of other journals.
+She writes for The Guardian Country Diary, BBC Wildlife and Countryfile Magazines, The Royal Geographic Society website, Discovering Britain and a number of other journals.
 She is a member of Kendal’s Brewery Poets.